 12. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 Details of loans guarantees and investments covered under theprovisions of Section 186 of the Companies Act 2013 wherever applicable are given inthe notes to financial statements.

 13. DISCLOSURES UNDER THE COMPANIES ACT 2013

 i) Annual Return:

 ii) Number of Board Meetings:

-The Board of Directors met four times during the year 2016-17.
-The details of the boardmeetings and the attendance of the Directors there at are provided inthe Corporate Governance Report appearing as a separate section in this Annual report.
+The Board of Directors met four times during the year 2021-22.
+Thedetails of the board meetings and the attendance of the Directors there at are provided inthe Corporate Governance Report appearing as a separate section in this Annual report.

 iii) Composition of Audit Committee